 Julia began fishing in the traditional style as a child in Houston, Texas & Galveston bay area.
 When she moved to Colorado in 2001, Grant, now her husband, introduced her to fly fishing and his passion for it.
 His passion became contagious as he regularly sported his rod & reel on any journey to the mountains.
 Julia especially enjoys the dry fly fishing season that Colorado offers.
 You will find Julia on most days around the shop in our upstairs office.

 Ryan grew up in Nashville, Tennessee and spent his early years camping, canoeing, and tossing poppers or clousers to smallmouth bass in the local lakes and ponds.
 In high school, Ryan began chasing trout in the the Appalachian Mountains of eastern Tennessee and North Carolina.
-Ever since moving to Fort Collins to pursue a Business degree at CSU, Ryan has developed an obsession for exploring water throughout Colorado and Wyoming.
-His home waters include the Caney Fork, old Hickory Lake, the Elk River, the South Holston, and the Duck River.
-Now his favorites include the Poudre, the North Platte, Delaney Buttes, and the Laramie Plains Lakes.
+Since moving to Fort Collins in 2015, Ryan has been exploring water throughout Colorado and Wyoming.
+His home waters include the Caney Fork, old Hickory Lake, the Elk River, and the South Hoston/ Watauga.
+Now his favorites include the Poudre and the North Platte system.